My Approach to Therapy

 I earned my Bachelors in Psychology from the University of Vermont (1990).
 My Master’s degree and PhD are both from the University of North Carolina-Chapel Hill’s School Psychology program (1994 & 1997).
 I completed my clinical training in Maryland at Johns Hopkins Hospital followed by a post-doctoral fellowship in University of Minnesota’s Division of Pediatrics and Adolescent Health.

-My clinical interests, experience, and training extend from adolescence into young and mid-adulthood.
+My clinical interests, experience, and training extend from adolescence into adulthood.
 My doctoral degree has trained me as both a scientist and practitioner.
 This means that I am skilled in applying research findings to the real world and that my work is informed by current science.
 I will translate research findings into language and examples my clients can relate to and understand.

-The settings I have worked in are varied and include inpatient and outpatient medical settings, schools, community health centers, and most recently in private practice (since 2008).
+The settings I have worked in are varied and include inpatient and outpatient medical settings, schools, and community health centers.
+I have been in private practice since 2008.
 I have taught graduate and undergraduate courses in psychology and learning, led therapy groups, published in scientific journals, presented at scientific conferences, and consulted with a local toy company on childhood development and toy design.

 When not at work, you will find me running outside (yes, even in the winter), spending time with friends and family, baking (cookies mostly) and, if time permits, enjoying a good novel.
-Two of my favorite reads this year are: What it Means When a Man Falls from the Sky by Leslie Nneka Arimah and Theft By Finding: Diaries 1977-2002 by David Sedaris.
-My favorite re-read was Little Women by Louisa May Alcott.
+A few of my favorite authors are Jhumpa Lahiri, Joan Didion, Ann Patchett, and Kate DiCamillo.
+One of my all-time favorite books is One Hundred Years of Solitude by Gabriel García Márquez.

 Contact Me